 Joint Tenancy refers to a form of ownership where the occupants own a property equally.

 A Kickoff Meeting refers to a group assembly that takes place at the start of a project to introduce members of the project team, review project objectives, as well as to review and discuss items related to site logistics, project phases and scheduling.
 After your company purchases Procore, representatives from your company will be invited to attend a Kickoff Meeting with your Procore point of contact to get the implementation process started.

-The term Labour Cost refers to the total cost of wages for the actual Labour, as well as the Materials, Direct Costs, and Indirect Costs.
+The term Labour Cost refers to the total cost of wages for the actual Labour, as well as the Materials, Direct Costs and Indirect Costs.

-In Procore, Labour Costing is the ability for labour data to be collected from the site and instantly applied in real-time to a project's budget as costs.
+In Procore, Labour Costing is the ability for labour data to be collected from the field and instantly applied in real-time to a project's budget as costs.
 This is accomplished through the combined use of Procore's Field Productivity and Project Financials tools.

 Lead Time refers to the amount of time it takes to complete a process from start to finish.
-In construction, it can refer to the amount of time between order placement and delivery of the order on a job site.
+In construction, it can refer to the amount of time between order placement and delivery of the order on a worksite.
 It can also refer to the amount of time a client must wait between project initiation and the contractor's start date.

 A Lien Waiver is a document from a contractor, subcontractor, materials man, equipment lessor or other party stating they have received the payment and waive any future lien rights to the property.